groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/_index.en.md

 head_description: "Integrate digital signatures processing in your .NET apps using GroupDocs.Signature.
 Secure your files with signatures quickly and efficiently."

 ############################# Header ############################
-title: "Sign documents<br>via .NET API"
+title: "Sign documents via .NET API"
 description: "Sign digital documents and images on any platform using our flexible APIs and app based solutions for programmers and end-users."
 words:
   for: "for"